nathtiekk/tp/docs/DeveloperGuide.md

 The `UI` component,

-* executes user commands using the `Logic` component.
+-   executes user commands using the `Logic` component.
-* listens for changes to `Model` data so that the UI can be updated with the modified data.
+-   listens for changes to `Model` data so that the UI can be updated with the modified data.
-* keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
+-   keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* depends on some classes in the `Model` component, as it displays `Person` and `Policy` objects residing in the `Model`.
+-   depends on some classes in the `Model` component, as it displays `Person` and `Policy` objects residing in the `Model`.

+#### Person Card UI

+The person card UI is implemented using the following components:

+-   `PersonListCard.fxml`: Defines the layout of each person card, including:

+    -   Name and ID
+    -   Contact information (phone, email, address)
+    -   Policy information (policy number and renewal date)
+    -   Tags

+-   `PersonCard.java`: Controls the display of person information in the card:
+    -   Binds UI elements to person data
+    -   Formats the renewal date display
+    -   Manages tag display

+The person card provides a compact view of all essential client information, making it easy for insurance agents to quickly access client details and track policy renewals.

 ### Logic component